hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/aws.md

 ## Infrastructure Provisioning

-The recommended way to deploy *Terraform Enterprise* is through use of a Terraform configuration that defines the required resources, their references to other resources, and dependencies.
+The recommended way to deploy *Terraform Enterprise* is through use of a Terraform configuration that defines the required resources, their references to other resources, and associated dependencies.
 An [example Terraform configuration](https://github.com/hashicorp/private-terraform-enterprise/blob/master/examples/aws/pes/main.tf) is provided to demonstrate how these resources can be provisioned and how they